06 May, 2021

 A very fatty piece of pork such as pork belly goes best with a wine, which has richness combined with acidity, lots of acidity.
 A zesty wine like sauvignon blanc with notes of fresh citrus and tropical fruit has a refreshingly crisp finish.
 This helps to cleanse the palate after each mouthful, keeping the meal balanced throughout.

 If the weather is slightly warmer and you’re opting to serve lighter meals then seafood is often a preferred choice.
-When serving many seafood dishes these are often best paired with rosé.

 Types of wedding venue

 Depending on your style and what theme you select for your big day, there’s a whole array of different wedding venues to choose from.
 Choosing the right venue is an important decision as this sets the scene for your entire day but once you’ve zeroed in on your choice, you’ll also want to think about the best wine for that setting.

 A stately home for your wedding venue will not be short of charm and character.
 A merlot is a great choice to serve in such grand surroundings.
 With plenty of history and vibrant flavour, it’s a crowd pleaser for any reception.
 It has lighter tannins but retains its dark, jammy flavour, one that most red wine lovers can appreciate.

 If you’re planning on tying the knot in a beautiful barn conversion then you’ll want to choose a wine to match.
 For such rustic features and open, outdoor space, our Malbec is a great choice.
 It’s full of charisma with dark plum and blackberry notes and a hint of spice, evoking feelings of nature and the outdoors.
 This will complement this adventurous venue beautifully.